shodiqimamp/MidTerm/README.md

     "videoId": "enter id Video"
     }' http://localhost:3000/api/videos/:videoId/comments
   ```
-  * Get all data Videos from Database with this API link `http://localhost:3000/api/videos/:videoId/comments` on your browser or postman.
+  * Get all data Comments Video from Database with this API link `http://localhost:3000/api/videos/:videoId/comments` on your browser or postman.
   * Get specific data Videos by Id from Database with this API link `http://localhost:3000/api/videos/:videoId` on your browser or postman and dont forget to change param `:videoId`.